 In fact, your leadership potential counts for more than any industry-related work experience you may have.
-‘Of course it’s an advantage if you have work experience relevant to your preferred discipline,’ says Suzie.
+‘Of course it’s an advantage if you have work experience relevant to your preferred discipline,’ says Sally.
 ‘But, even with an entire CV full of relevant work experience, you won’t be offered a position unless you demonstrate high leadership potential.’

 Barratt wants… you to genuinely want to work in house building